xuhdev/backup-on-the-go/README.md

 [RubyGems][1] | [RDocs][2]

-Back up your GitHub repositories to BitBucket.
+Back up (or mirror) your GitHub repositories to BitBucket.

 ## Install

     gem install backup_on_the_go

-## Run locally
+## Run Locally

 Shortcut: